koushikmuralidharan/sapseq-ago2-clip/README.md

-# Welcome to SAPseq (unenthusiastic)
+# SAPseq Pipeline Build

-Do you not like coding? do you like .csv files?
+Do you not like coding?

+Do you not hate .csv files?

 Do you enjoy copying and pasting?

+Are you fundamentally lazy?

 This pipeline is for you!

 With minimal effort, you too can process SAPseq data!

 ## Features